MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/sap-bw-troubleshooting.md

 ### CHAR limit of 60 despite "long text" in SAP BW

 There's a known limitation where "long text" characteristics in SAP BW appear with a 60 character limit in Power BI.
 This character limit is due to a limitation in the MDX interface, and there's no known workaround available.
 SAP has documented this MDX limitation in this [SAP Note](https://launchpad.support.sap.com/services/pdf/notes/2096749/E).

+### Migrating to implementation 2.0 when using Direct Query

+Due to the deprecation of implementation 1.0 of the SAP Business Warehouse connector, users may need to update their queries to leverage implementation 2.0.
+When using Direct Query access to the query editor is restricted, so users cannot easily transition to implementation 2.0 without recreating their entire query.
+The workaround is to add a system environment variable to allow access to the query editor.
+Note that the following steps are not officially supported, and should only be used as outlined here.

+1. Create a new environment variable by navigating to Windows Explorer -> This PC -> Properties -> Advanced System Settings -> Environment Variables... -> System Variables -> New, or by opening Command Prompt and entering `sysdm.cpl`
+2. Name the environment variable `PBI_AlwaysEnableQueryEditor` and set the value `true`.
+This will allow access to the query editor even in Direct Query mode.
+3. In the Power Query editor, right-click on the query and select Advanced Editor.
+4. Update the query to use implementation 2.0 by following these [instructions](/power-bi/connect-data/desktop-sap-bw-connector#changing-existing-reports-to-use-implementation-20), starting with Step 3 in that article.

+Your end query should look something like this: `SapBusinessWarehouse.Cubes("server", "system", "clientId", [Implementation = "2.0"])`.